 My Difficulty Swallowing Pills

 I didn't give this a lot of thought over the years.
 I resigned myself to taking my pills my way.
-I confess, it's a tad annoying when I see my spouse take his pills in a single gulp -- flaunting his ability to chug a handful without flinching.
-Flaunting is too dramatic -- but my point is, he can do it and I can't.
+I confess, it's a tad annoying when I see others take pills in a single gulp -- flaunting their ability to chug a handful without flinching.
+Flaunting is too dramatic -- but my point is, they can do it and I can't -- not effortlessly, at least.

-Recently, I saw an article about how pet owners struggle to give medications to their beloved animals.
+I remember seeing an article about how pet owners struggle to give medications to their beloved animals.
 The recommendation was to give their medications with peanut butter.
-With my very own dog -- an 18 year-old-dachshund named Haley -- I wrap her pills (which she takes for arthritis pain) in bits of an American cheese slice.
-Works every time.
+With my 18 year old dachshund, Haley (now deceased), I would wrap her pills in bits of American cheese.
+Worked every time.
 If all you have to do is more or less dupe a dog -- why am I still having trouble swallowing pills?

 What's So Bad About Pill-Chewing?